-Likewise, in the Ephesians 5 definition of marriage, there is no mention of procreation.
+Likewise, in Ephesians 5 definition of marriage, there is no mention of procreation.
 Although sexual intercourse may create children, procreation is not the sole reason for the gift of sex.
 The Bible never names procreation as a condition of marriage.(1) Sex is more than baby-making; it’s “marriage glue.”
-Marriage bonds are deepened and strengthened through the intimate and exclusive sexual relationship.
+Marriage bonds are deepened and strengthened through intimate and exclusive sexual relationships.

 Though not a requisite for marriage, procreation was, of course, highly valuable in the Old Testament world.
 Logically, for the human race to flourish, the first two people had to be fertile and mutually attracted.
 Furthermore, the small tribe of Israelites and their bloodline needed to be preserved to ensure the birth of Jesus as prophesied.
 The question becomes, though, does the man-and-woman relationship of Genesis 2 become the norm, or standard, for all people, all the time?

 In the New Testament, God’s family is grown not through procreation but by faith and by people becoming new followers of Jesus.
 In Mark 3:31-35, a crowd gathered around Jesus, squeezing out His mother and brothers.
 Someone went to Jesus to tell Him, “Your mother and brothers are outside looking for you.”
 Jesus replied, “Who are my mother and my brothers? . . .
 Whoever does God’s will is my brother and sister and mother” (NIV).